Home > Patients & Visitors > Health Library > Childhood Ependymoma Treatment (PDQ®): Treatment - Health Professional Information [NCI]

 Deferred radiation therapy

 Historically, postoperative radiation therapy was omitted for children younger than 3 years with ependymoma.
-The previous two COG studies and many recent trials have lowered the age limit for postoperative radiation therapy to age 1 year in an effort to improve outcomes for these younger children.
-The first of these two studies (ACNS0121 [NCT00027846]) has shown that conformal radiation in children with completely resected tumors resulted in significantly improved outcomes compared with patients who received chemotherapy alone.[Level of evidence: 2Di]
+Two COG studies (POG-9233 and ACNS0121 [NCT00027846]) and many subsequent trials have lowered the age limit for postoperative radiation therapy to age 1 year in an effort to improve outcomes for these younger children.
+The ACNS0121 trial has shown that conformal radiation in children with completely resected tumors resulted in significantly improved outcomes compared with patients who received chemotherapy alone.[Level of evidence: 2Di]

 It is unclear which patients can benefit from radiation-sparing approaches; however, comparison of results of the POG-9233 trial with the results of the ACNS0121 (NCT00027846) trial suggests a 50% to 60% improvement in survival for patients who were treated with radiation therapy.[8,35] A prospective evaluation of molecular markers may identify the infants who can be safely treated with radiation-sparing approaches and/or patients who may benefit from chemotherapy.

 Conformal radiation approaches, including 3-dimensional conformal radiation therapy that minimizes damage to normal brain tissue and charged-particle radiation therapy, such as proton-beam therapy, are under evaluation for infants and children with ependymoma.[17,40] When analyzing neurologic outcomes after treatment of young children with ependymoma, it is important to consider that not all long-term deficits can be ascribed to radiation therapy because deficits may be present in young children before therapy begins.
 For example, the presence of hydrocephalus at diagnosis is associated with a lower intelligence quotient, as measured after surgical resection and before administration of radiation therapy.